You could win a trip to your nation’s capital

 Arkansas’ electric cooperatives began sponsoring the tour in 1990.
 Since then, hundreds of young Arkansans have gone on this trip and been inspired by the sites they see.
 They learn about the sacrifices others have made and what it truly means to be an American.
 They walk on the grounds where George Washington walked.
 They walk the halls of the U.S. Capitol where the nation’s laws are crafted.
 They make new friends and dream new dreams.

 Many students believe it will be too hard to win this trip, or that it will take too much effort to write an essay or sit for an interview.
-Some are encouraged to apply by their teachers while others learn about it from their parents or grandparents who see the promotion in this magazine.
+Some are encouraged to apply by their teachers while others learn about it from their parents or grandparents who see the promotion in the Arkansas Living.
 Many say they almost didn’t try.
 But ask any past Youth Tour winner and they will inevitably say they are glad they did.
 It truly is a trip of a lifetime.

 During the tour, the group visits historic sites such as Mount Vernon, the World War II Memorial, the U.S. Capitol, the Martin Luther King Jr. Memorial, the Vietnam Veterans’ Memorial, the various museums of the Smithsonian Institution, and Arlington National Cemetery, among other sites.